Manuele-T/The_Scottish_Pantry_Network/readme.md

 - **Repo Managers**: Oversee the repository of food items, with the ability to remove items if needed.
 - **Admins**: Perform user account management, establish pantry manager profiles, and maintain overall functionality of pantries.
 Admins also manage communications by handling messages sent within the platform.

+## Security

+- **JWT (JSON Web Tokens)**: Used to transmit information between parties as a JSON object, enhancing security and ensuring that each request to the server is accompanied by a valid token that is verified for authenticity.
+- **Bcrypt**: Utilized for hashing passwords, providing a secure way to store user credentials and prevent unauthorized access.

 ## Registration and Access

 - **New Grower Registration**: Users can register a new grower profile via the registration page.
 The profile will remain pending until validated by an administrator.